muthulakshmim11/1-bit_Full_Adder_using_CMOS/README.md

 ## Tools Used
 - Synopsys Custom Compiler - The Synopsys Custom Compiler™ design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
 As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
-This tool was used to design the circuit on a transistor level.
+This tool is used to design the transistor level circuit.

 - Synopsys PrimeWave - PrimeWave™ Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.
-This tool helped in various types of simulations of the above designed circuit.
+This tool helped in simulation of transient analysis of the design.

-- Synopsys 28nm PDK - The Synopsys 28nm Process Design Kit (PDK) was used in creation and simulation of the above designed circuit.
+- Synopsys 32/28nm PDK - The Synopsys 32/28nm Process Design Kit (PDK) is used for the implementation of the circuit.

 ## Schematics Implementation of Full Adder